babyboydaprince/cctv-toolset/README.md

 ### 🔑 RTSP authentication tester

-This option performs various attempts onto the specified RTSP server, attempting to find valid credentials combinations, just so it's possible to guarantee that the secure authentication method/logic is robust and does not leak data or credentials.
+This option performs various attempts onto the specified RTSP server, attempting to find valid credentials combinations, just so it's feasible to guarantee that the secure authentication method/logic is robust and does not leak data or credentials.

 ```bash